ik4y/server-config/README.md

 # server-config
-A shell script that builds the base server by installing and configuring dependencies for nodejs backends
+My shell script for AMI and Ubuntu that builds the base server by installing and configuring dependencies for nodejs backends